magicAyyub/flickr-scraper/README.md

 6. Install driver for Windows:
    - Get the latest driver for your system [Here](https://github.com/mozilla/geckodriver/releases) and then download it.
-   - Unzip it in a folder and add the path of the .exe to the system path.
+   - Unzip it in a folder and add the path of the .exe folder to the system path.

 ## 🚀 Usage